AzureDoom/Better-Crawling-ML/README.md

 # Better-Crawling-ML
-A striped down Nyfs Spiders for other mobs!
+A stripped-down Nyfs Spiders for other mobs!

 ```gradle
 repositories {